Symplectic Parabolicity and L^2 Symplectic Harmonic Forms: symplectic Hodge theory

-and hence $I_1(\varepsilon)\rightarrow 0$ as $\varepsilon\rightarrow 0$.
-This completes the proof of Lemma \ref{key lemma}. \end{proof} With Lemma \ref{our lemma} and Lemma \ref{key lemma} one concludes, as in the closed manifold, that the $L^2\Omega^k(M)$ of exterior $k$-forms on a complete manifold $M$ admits Hodge decomposition. \begin{prop} Suppose $(M,g,J,\omega)$ is a complete, noncompact almost K\"ahler manifold.
+With Lemma \ref{our lemma} and Lemma \ref{key lemma} one concludes, as in the closed manifolds, that the $L^2\Omega^k(M)$ of exterior $k$-forms on a complete manifold $M$ with bounded geometry admits the Hodge decomposition (cf. \cite{Ati,L¨¹ck,Shubin}). \begin{prop} Suppose $(M,g,J,\omega)$ is a complete, noncompact almost K\"ahler manifold with bounded geometry, and $D_{d+d^{\Lambda}}$, $D_{dd^{\Lambda}}$ are of essential self-adjointness.
 Then

 where $\overline{d(\cdot\cdot\cdot)}$ is the closure in $L^2\Omega^k$ of the intersection of $L^2\Omega^k$ with the image of $d$.
 Similarly, we can get

 \end{prop}